Through Knowledge, Justice…

 FtM transkid transsexuals: Three in 100,000 female births

-AAP FtM transssexuals: Less than one in 100,000 female births (estimated one in 72 FtM transsexuals)
+AAP FtM transssexuals: Less than one in 100,000 female births (estimated one in 72 FtM transsexuals in one study… and possibly one in four in another… though this may be unusually high.)

-Full answer: Studies, going back to the 1970′s, looking at the correlation between sexual orientation, age of transition, childhood gender atypicality, and autogynephilia consistently find two statistically significant groupings.
+Full answer: Studies, going back to the 1970’s, looking at the correlation between sexual orientation, age of transition, childhood gender atypicality, appearance, biodemographics, cross-cultural correlations, neuroanatomy, and autogynephilia consistently find two statistically significant groupings with very large effect sizes.
+Most importantly, evidence, based on predictions regarding the taxonomy, continue to support the two type taxonomy.

-One group is primarily attracted to men, transitions quite young, were noted to be feminine (sissy boys) by parents and teachers, preferred female playmates, avoided rough’n'tumble play, and were unlikely to report finding wearing women’s clothing to be sexually arousing (less than 15% of self identified androphilic MTF report erotic arousal to cross-dressing).
+One group is primarily attracted to men, transitions quite young, passed as girls/women with relative ease, were noted to be feminine (sissy boys) by parents and teachers as children, preferred female playmates, avoided rough’n’tumble play, and were unlikely to report finding wearing women’s clothing to be sexually arousing (less than 15% of self identified androphilic MTF report erotic arousal to cross-dressing).

-The other grouping was sexually attracted to women, as evidenced by extensive sexual experience with women, but may identify as bisexual or asexual, transitioned later in life, were considered to have been typical boys (“boyish”) by their parents and teachers, and were very likely to report finding wearing women’s clothes to be, or once had been, sexually arousing (85% of self identified gynephilic MTF report erotic arousal to cross-dressing).
+The other grouping was sexually attracted to women (as evidenced by extensive sexual experience with women, marriage, and siring children) but may identify as bisexual or asexual, transitioned later in life, rarely passed successfully as women, were considered to have been typical boys (“boyish”) by their parents and teachers, and were very likely to report finding wearing women’s clothes to be, or once had been, sexually arousing (85% of self identified gynephilic MTF report erotic arousal to cross-dressing).

 No other groupings had such strong statistical signals.